bryan-ibrahim/SMS-Reader-With-Firebase-Notification/README.md

 # SMS-Reader-With-Firebase-Notification
-Android app that reads the  person's outbox messages and sends them via email
+Android app that reads the  person's inbox and outbox messages and sends them via email to the email specified

-Link your project with Firbase console under Tools > Firebase
+Link your project with Firebase console under Tools > Firebase